folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

 The following outlines some general best practices for adding Dockerfiles to a FOLIO module project.
-This is by no means a comprehensive list, and, as with all best practices, there will always be exceptions as well as a bit of controversy (Indeed, it may be less controversial to re-title this document "FOLIO Dockerfile tips").
+This is by no means a comprehensive list, and, as with all best practices, there will always be exceptions as well as a bit of controversy (indeed, it may be less controversial to re-title this document "FOLIO Dockerfile tips").
 This [best practice guide](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) from Docker also provides a good overview.